BloomTech-Labs/scribble-stadium-ds/custom_tesseract_training/README.md

 For further information on the Dockerfile, see here: ​​https://github.com/BloomTech-Labs/scribble-stadium-ds/blob/main/Dockerfile_tesseract_training

 ## Data Storage
-When using Docker all new training data must be placed in:
+When using Docker all new training data must be placed in either:

-/train/tesstrain/data/storysquad-ground-truth
+- `data/storysquad-ground-truth`
+- `data/<MODEL_NAME>-ground-truth` where `<MODEL_NAME>` is replaced with whatever name you want for the model.

 ### Training Data and Label Naming Conventions
 * Preprocess Data using agreed upon pipeline
 * Label the data by transcribing the characters exactly how they appear (not fixing the spelling) in a plain .gt.txt file